 Charlotte dedicates most of her volunteer efforts to the following areas: animal advocacy, education, environmentalism and online harassment / cyber crime.
 She was voted “one of the 30 fiercest women in the world for 2013” by Buzzfeed (See # 29) and one of the “20 girls who changed the world in 2013” by Brainwreck (See #17).

-1. Online Harassment and “Revenge Porn” – Charlotte is a boardmember at the Cyber Civil Rights Initiative (CCRI), a nonprofit which aids victims of online harassment.
+1. Online Harassment and “Revenge Porn” – Charlotte was a boardmember at the Cyber Civil Rights Initiative (CCRI), a nonprofit which aids victims of online harassment.
 She regularly communicates with victims from around the world by phone and email, advising them on how to get their compromising photos removed from the Internet.
-She also works with legislators to pass anti-revenge porn bills.
+She has spoken to over 500 victims since 2012.
+Charlotte also works with legislators to pass anti-revenge porn bills.
+She stars in the 2022 docuseries, The Most Hated Man on the Internet, which depicts her battle against image-based sexual abuse.

 2. Animal Advocacy – Charlotte was the recipient of the Los Angeles Animal Humanitarian Award in 2006 and is the founder of the League for Earth and Animal Protection (LEAP) and the Directors of Animal Welfare (DAW).
 The latter is a political organization that works with local councils to help animals.
 She wrote an 80-page, no-kill animal shelter proposal for the city of Oakland, California in 2004, and she is a regular presenter at animal advocacy events, such as the Animal Rights National Conference.
 She was a boardmember for the Institute for Critical Animal Studies (ICAS) for many years; it is an organization of academics.